La Caja Blanca

 Artists

-LCB represents some of the most talented visual artists emerging onto the international circuit from across the world.
+LCB presents projects by some of the most talented visual artists emerging onto the international circuit from across the world.

 We work closely with our artists to produce site-specific shows within the gallery space, and public interventions outside La Caja Blanca, whilst acting as a platform to launch them internationally through participation in specialised art fairs.